Being a mompreneur is tough.

 sacrificing for the greater good

-Have you ever heard "work really hard now, even if you have to miss time with your family, and later when you get to the top you can relax and spend time with them then"?
-Or something similar?
+Have you ever heard, "work really hard now, even if you have to miss time with your family, and later when you get to the top you can relax and spend time with them then"?

-Well, that's a big ole steaming load of bullshit.
+Well, that's a big ole steaming load of horse manure.